AnesFoufa/trivia/journal.md

 This BufferingPrinter act as a [test double](https://martinfowler.com/bliki/TestDouble.html).

 So now we update our database of scenarios with the printed lines and use this extra data to enrich our tests and ensure our behaviour is preserved.

 ## First refactor
 Once we have confidence in our tests, we can start refactor our Game class.
 The first bold step is to stop redefining the python built-in "print" and use the printer each time we want to print.

 ## Fix and clarify meaning
 Did player win?
 The answer should be true if the current player won the game so the function '_did_player_win' is not correctly implemented.
 Its functions using it must be adapted once fixed.

+## Standardize string interpolation
+This code use two methods to [interpolate strings](https://en.wikipedia.org/wiki/String_interpolation), the '%' operator and the string concatenation with '+'.
+I prefer the f-strings so I replaced both '%' and '+' strings by f-strings.